Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-- Statements or speeches from Fed officials prior to the meeting
+- Statements or speeches from Fed officials prior to the meeting.

 Ready to trade this market?